nginx/unit-docs/source/configuration.rst

         7.0.23 will be used.

     * - :samp:`limits`
-      - Object that accepts two integer options, :samp:`timeout` and :samp:`requests`.
+      - Object, accepts two integer options, :samp:`timeout` and :samp:`requests`.
 Their values govern the life cycle of an application process.
 For details, see :ref:`here <configuration-proc-mgmt-lmts>`.